 - Numerical Ability: Embedded with data and number interpretation, rough enumeration, and quantitative reasoning.

-Chemistry is one of the sections that applicants are obliged to sit for, in the GATE Life Sciences examination.
+GATE Chemistry is one of the sections that is compulsory for the GATE Life Sciences exam.
 Important topics in this section include:

-- Atomic Structure and Periodicity: Electron quantization numbers, electron configuration, and periodicity trends of elements.
+- Atomic Structure and Periodicity: Electron quantum numbers, electron configuration, and periodicity trends of elements.

 - Bonding and Molecular Structure: Bonding theories include the covalent bond theory, the sigma and pi bond concept, the overlap of atomic orbitals, the electron-pair sharing concept, the dipole moment, the valency bond theory, the molecular orbital theory, the valence bond theory, hybridization, the hybrid orbital theory, and the spectroscopic method.